RafaRochaS91/scripts/README.md

 #### What it does

 This script sets the AWS region for your AWS CLI configuration based on a specified environment.
-The environment-to-region mappings are stored in a JSON configuration file (`aws-config.json`).
+The environment-to-region mappings are stored in a JSON configuration file.

 Currently configured mappings:

 - **dev**: Sets region to `eu-west-2` (London)
 - **staging**: Sets region to `eu-west-1` (Ireland)
 - **prod**: Sets region to `eu-central-1` (Frankfurt)